nattycoder/AMAN/README.md

 AMAN is a mobile application developed for everyone who's ever been a victim of any kind of assault, aiming to empower them and provide a safe platform for reporting incidents such as rape, harassment, and other forms of assault.
 The name “AMAN” translates to “safety” in Arabic.

+### Technologies

+AMAN was developed using multiple technologies with a focus on these google technologies:

+    Flutter
+    Firebase
+    Google Play
+    Google Maps

 ### Features

 The AMAN app comes with several features designed to enhance safety and anonymity: